Centre for the Study of Governance Innovation

-The Centre for the Study of Governance Innovation (GovInn) is a research centre of the University of Pretoria.
+The Centre for the Study of Governance Innovation (GovInn) is a research centre of the University of Pretoria in South Africa.

 It was launched at the International Studies Association annual conference on 6 April 2013 and then in South Africa on 20 May 2013 by the University of Pretoria, with a keynote lecture by political scientist and activist Susan George.

 GovInn is the first research institution in Africa dedicated entirely to governance innovation.
 Its goal is to promote research that helps rethink conventional wisdom in the field of development and governance studies, with projects dedicated to the governance of the commons, beyond GDP economic governance, and new forms of bottom-up regionalism.